QuestNetwork/qd-messages-ts/README.md

 0.9.1:
 - Does not depend on the internet
 - Encrypted Channels
-- Private Channels (open a private channel with someone on the user list of a channel you're in, beta in current version)
+- Private Channels (open a private channel with someone on the participant list of a channel)
+- Encrypted P2P File Transfer
 - Organize Channels By Transport/Protocol And Custom Groups (like project folders in Atom)
 - Add Custom Themes By Pasting CSS Into The Built-In Theme Editor
 - Export Themes